Type 2 Diabetes: Sequencing Therapies

 - Most people with diabetes do not have optimal glycemic control (average U.S. HbA1c >7%), indicating the need to advance therapy more quickly.

-- Prevention of macrovascular complications (cardiovascular disease) is more closely linked to control of traditional risk factors (blood pressure, lipids, smoking), which should also be aggressively managed in people with diabetes.
+- Prevention of macrovascular complications (cardiovascular disease) has been historically linked to control of traditional risk factors (e.g. blood pressure, lipids, smoking), which should also be aggressively managed in people with diabetes.

 - Dietary modification and increased physical activity are always the basis of good care and have been shown in clinical studies to be more effective than medication in prevention of diabetes.